aaronkjin/gpt2/README.md

 ## Background

 GPT-2 is a large, transformer-based language model that generates text via predicting the next word given context.
 We focus on building a smaller version of GPT-2 from scratch, focusing on its architecture (e.g. multi-head self-attention, position-wise feed-forward networks, byte-pair encoding for tokenization).
+Our model is also designed for both generative and classification tasks.

 ## Developers